objectionary/eo/README.md

     stdout "Hello\n"
     stdout "These objects\n"
     stdout "will be datarized\n"
-    stdout "one by one, in sequatial order\n"
+    stdout "one by one, in sequential order\n"

 ```
 ##### Running <!-- omit in toc -->